ONSdigital/eq-author-api/README.md

 ### Querying pages

 There is no concrete `Page` type in the GraphQL schema.
-Instead we use a `Page` interface, which other types implement e.g. `Question` and `Interstitial`.
+Instead we use a `Page` interface, which other types implement e.g. `QuestionPage` and `InterstitialPage`.

 To query all pages, and request different fields depending on the type, use [inline fragments](http://graphql.org/learn/queries/#inline-fragments):